Government and community services

 Key program funding and investment includes:

-• $78 million over four years from 2024-25 and $20.9 million per annum ongoing from 2028-29 to address and reduce justice system demand.
+• $48 million over 4 years from 2025-26 and $15.8 million per annum ongoing to establish and support the new police public safety officer workforce

-For the latest data on the Territory’s government and community services sector, refer to the Territory Economy website.
+For the latest data on the Territory’s government and community services sector, refer to the Northern Territory Economy website.